 Main Article Content

-Objective: This study aims to assess the incidence of inappropriate hospital stay and to identify reasons behind inappropriate hospitalisation.
-Methods: The study was a retrospective cohort study included patients admitted under the care of General Internal Medicine.
-First, we calculated the average length of hospital stay for all included patients, and then we used Appropriateness Evaluation Protocol to examine admissions that exceeded the average length of hospital stay and then identify reasons for the inappropriate hospital stay.
-Results: There were 854 admissions during the study period.
-In this cohort, 53.1% were men, and the median age was 64 (IQR:44-75) years.
-There was a total of 6785.4 hospitalization days, and the average length of hospital stay was 5 (IQR:3-9) days.
-31.9% of admissions (n=272 admissions) included inappropriate hospitalization days.
-9.9 % (n=674 days) of hospitalization days were classified as inappropriate.
-Delay in complementary tests (29.0%), and unavailability of extra-hospital resources (21.7%) were the most common reasons associated with inappropriate hospital stay.
-Old Age was associated with increased inappropriate hospital stay.
-Conclusion: A significant proportion of hospitalisation days were inappropriate due to hospital related factors.
-Therefore, auditing hospital services, and investing in home-based care are among the top strategies which are likely to improve early discharge and minimize inappropriate hospital bed occupancy.
+Objectives: This study aimed to assess the incidence of inappropriate hospital stay and to identify the reasons behind inappropriate hospitalisation.
+Methods: This retrospective cohort study included patients admitted in the General Internal Medicine Unit, Sultan Qaboos University Hospital, Muscat, Oman, from January to June 2020.
+The average length of hospital stay for all included patients was calculated.
+The appropriateness evaluation protocol technique was used to examine admissions that exceeded the average length of hospital stay; subsequently, the reasons for the inappropriate hospital stay were identified.
+Results: There were 855 admissions during the study period.
+In this cohort, 53.1% were male and the median age was 64 years (interquartile range [IQR]: 44–75 years).
+There was a total of 6,785.4 hospitalisation days and the average length of hospital stay was five days (IQR: 3–9 days).
+A total of 31.8% of admissions (n = 272) and 9.9% of hospitalisation days (n = 674 days) were classified as inappropriate.
+Delay in complementary tests (29.0%) and unavailability of extra hospital resources (21.7%) were identified as the most common reasons associated with inappropriate hospital stays.
+Old age was associated with increase in inappropriate hospital stay.
+Conclusion: A significant proportion of hospitalisation days were inappropriate due to hospital-related factors.
+Therefore, auditing hospital services and investing in home-based care are among the top strategies that are likely to improve early discharge and minimise inappropriate hospital bed occupancy.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.